globaltcad/swing-tree/docs/markdown/Advanced-Declarations.md

 # Advanced UI Declarations #

-The problem with declarative code is that it is often not as adaptive as imperative code.
-And this might be a reason why you could be sceptical about using SwingTree for your UIs.
+A common problem with declarative code is that it is often not as dynamic and adaptive as imperative code.
+This is due to the fact that the declarations that this kind of code consists of are lacking the same level of high control flow granularity as the statements in imperative code.
+So there is reason to be sceptical about a purely declarative approach.

-But fear not, the SwingTree API is designed to be just as flexible as imperative code by exposing a set of useful methods for creating and manipulating UIs more dynamically.
+But fear not, the SwingTree API is designed in a way that conveniently allows you to switch from declarative to imperative code in case you need the extra amount of control.

 ## Unwrapping Components ##